A Few Tips for Conserving Your Time and Energy

-The two exercises I’m suggesting to you below will enable you to start letting go and gain the serenity needed for the relations with your fellow team members.
+The two exercises I’m suggesting to you below will enable you to start letting go and gain the serenity needed for relations with your fellow team members.
 They are preventive as much as curative.
-In the case of chronic stress with psychosomatic symptoms (backache, pain, headaches, dizziness), don’t be afraid to consult a specialist in order to pursue a more systematic anti-stress plan: serenity is possible!
+In the case of chronic stress with psychosomatic symptoms (backache, pain, headaches, dizziness), don’t be afraid to consult a specialist in order to pursue a more systematic anti-stress plan: Serenity is possible!

 Have you heard of serendipity?